 The Twitter logo today: The significance of the golden ratio

 One of the central purposes of the company was, and is, to give users the freedom to share their concerns and ideas.
 To commemorate this, the bird is directed upward to symbolize freedom and hope, with the blue color also associated with freedom and unity.

-The new version of the Twitter logo consisted of 15 circles layered on top of each other.
+The Twitter logo golden ratio consisted of 15 circles layered on top of each other.
 This improved the idea of rounded corners, which has been a part of every Twitter logo since the first one in 2005.

 The design was created by Martin Grasser, who had just graduated from the Art Center College of Design.
 Grasser built thousands of bird designs before creating 24, which Dorsey chose from.

 The chosen design is built out of perfect circles, a technique previously used by Apple, Pepsi, and iCloud.
 To make it even more perfect and visually satisfying, the proportions between the bigger and smaller circles are close to the golden ratio.

 But what is the golden ratio?